bruvellu/cephalic-furrow/3-text/furrow.md

 **g**, Model of the embryonic blastoderm with mitotic domains, cephalic furrow, and the germ band using particles connected by springs with a dimensionless bending rigidity.
 ](figures/Fig2.jpg){#fig:mitogerm width=100%}

-![Blocking of germ band extension in cephalic furrow mutants by cauterization.
+![Analyses of ectopic folding in cephalic furrow mutants.
 (a) Schematic drawings of the experiment and cauterization site.
 (b) Cauterized *eve* mutant in lateral (top) and dorsal view (bottom) at the highest mitotic domain expansion.
 (c) Non-dividing cells being compressed by the apical area expansion in mitotic domains of the *eve* embryo in (b).